Retired general warns the U.S. military could lead a coup after the 2024 election

 Can the current Pentagon leadership handle it?

-I'm a huge fan of Secretary [of Defense Lloyd] Austin, a huge fan of the team that he has put together and the uniformed military under General Milley.
+I'm a huge fan of Secretary [of Defense Lloyd] Austin, a huge fan of the team that he has put together and the uniformed military under [Joint Chiefs of Staff Chairman Gen. Mark] Milley.
 They're just superb.
 And I am confident that the best men and women in the U.S. and in our military will be outstanding.
 I just don't want the doubt that has compromised or infected the greater population of the United States to infect our military.

 What should the military do?

-I believe that we need to wargame the possibility of a problem and what we are going to do.
-The fact that we were caught completely unprepared – militarily, and from a policing function – on January 6, is incomprehensible to me.
+I believe that we need to war-game the possibility of a problem and what we are going to do.
+The fact that we were caught completely unprepared — militarily, and from a policing function — on Jan.
+6 is incomprehensible to me.
 Civilian control of the military is sacrosanct in the U.S. and that is a position that we need to reinforce.

 Are civics lessons 'weak tea' to stave off an insurrection?